kristiker/source1import/README.md

+***HEY!
+These utilities are still broken in a lot of ways and will fail very often.
+Please use with the understanding that it doesn't perfectly convert files yet and will only go through certain texture sets perfectly.
+This program has so far been tested on L4D2 content and HL2 content, both pulled from Source 1 Filmmaker's files and DLC.***

 # source2utils

 This is a 3rd generation fork, first created by Rictus and then Forked by DankParrot/Alphyne.
 These are a set of scripts to help convert Source 1 assets to Source 2 with ease, partly using the tools Valve already have available, and using a materials script that takes a lot of guesswork.
 These tools were intended to be used with the Source 2 Filmmaker, but can be applied to any Source 2 project.